 Dong Xuan Market

-Dong Xuan Market, the largest indoor market in Hanoi, is a treasure trove of goods ranging from fresh produce to clothing and souvenirs.
+Dong Xuan Market Hanoi, the largest indoor market in the capital of Vietnam, is a treasure trove of goods ranging from fresh produce to clothing and souvenirs.
 Established in 1889, it remains a vital part of the city’s commercial life.
 Visitors can explore the myriad stalls, haggle for bargains, and sample local street food.

 Ancient Houses